 - Construction of a covered parch.
 The weep crownd parch nor was previously approved by the City os per storaged plans.
 Storage date August 4, 2022.
-The point ducking a follows the parch rooffle to do led for use of the cover allows.
-Whole the porch decking, we are left with a shiftered storage cannot restricted, made use of.
-We are reflect and in our line stofaes on it is very notheral to desire to be call to enjoy the stellar provided by the porch noof.
-We picture stifting on it in the evening or morning to simply enjoy the rural notation of the setting.
-As such, we are submitting for a building parent to allow for use of this decking under such velocining stability-felter.
-It was othered however, that ROCA approved of this is required prior to the City provides building normal cannot.
+The point decling a follows the parch rooffle to do less for use of the cover allows.
+Whole the point decling, we are left with a shiftend atea we cannot residently node use of.
+We are reflect and in our line stofess on it very nother to desire to be call to enjoy the stellar provided by the ports noof.
+We picture stiting, on it in the evening or morning to simply enjoy the neutral notions of the setting.
+As such, we are submitting for a building parmit to allow for use of this decling under such velocoming should/steller.
+It was obtained however, that ROCA approved of this is required prior to the City movings building noemit account.

-Please be advised we have also sought RVCA approval of the porch decking following the porch roofline.
+Please be advised we have also sought RVCA approval of the porch decking following the porch rooffine.
 See plans and photos on subsequent pages.

-• The approved plans limit the lower level height to S-11° as a result of the committee of odjustment decision like no. 109-02-21/A-00:435.
+• The approved plans limit the lower level height to S-11" as a result of the committee of odjustment decision like no. 109-02-21/A-00:435.
 Current construction of the lower level appears to not be in conformace with the determinance.
 The height limitation on this space is explained by RKX as intentional to limit the series as an unused corel space to clow possible flood waters to pass through in and out of the array larger through the foundation sindows.
 We were told that because of this, all mechanical would need to be suspended under the floor above to prevent flood discouse to fit.

-This arrangement would promote a very unhealty environment with model, damperes and firsty course earlies beth issues for repetit and may see.
-The court liber level helds have determined by the size of available concrete forms used in constructing the four-levies walls of our frome.
-We are both in our lest sizes and the close as we come understand the previously these home bethe constructing our reference them with a lover level that we can utilize as storage space for our belonging center them finisy with a damp or right under our fact.
-I can also six feet but and the height instituce will impact my utility to maintain good posture and result in make plant and level that plant.
-Additionally, to maintain one levels, we have excernmented within a creat space.
-The limits also placed on the size of the topipart of our house prohibit the use of the equipment on the main for level.
+This arrangement would promote a very unhealty environment with model, damperes and firsty course serious health issues for repet and may see.
+The court laver level health was determined by the size of available concrete forms used in constructing the four-levies walls of our frome.
+We are both in our lest sizes and the close as we come understand the previously three passes for our belonging certific term finish with a days on eight water our diffuse as storage space for our belonging certific term finish with a days one right under our fact.
+I can also six feet but and the height inflution will impact my utility to maintain good posture and result in make plant and level to this plant.
+Additionly, to maintain one health as we are settly, we holder expended with an arrange special production.
+The contribution of the storage of the size of the explant of the maintain size of the maintain o

-The lever level height was entended for reasons stated above as well as to accommodate trades accessing the sports or work stately and discheept, but all not the used as behalded upone.
-Additionally, we discovered that installing MSA/Spurinising mechanical suspended under floor is impractical and supprised.
-As each, of MSA sports are counted on the foundation side.
-Position from the properties are such as the substituted which before sports in side substituted within the fundation side.
-Electrical contributions are supprised to the properties of the properties of
+The lever level height was entended for reasons stated above as well as to accommodate trades accessing the sports or work stately and discheept, but all not the used as behalds upone.
+Additionally, we discovered that installing MSA/Sputhing mechanical suspended under floor is impractical and supprise.
+As each, of MSA spotens are noutred on the foundation side.
+Packard floor before system is due altested within the translation side.
+Bestirated within the translation of the Bestirated voices are present and spoot every 12 cap pro building color requirements.